Seagate/cortx/doc/CORTX on JBOD.rst

  m0_client  0x7200000000000001:0x7b  192.168.20.11@o2ib:12345:4:1    [unknown]
  m0_client  0x7200000000000001:0x7e  192.168.20.11@o2ib:12345:4:2

 From the above result, it can be seen that each node has 4 s3server instances.
 Hence, each HAProxy will be configured with 4 (s3 instances) x 3 (nodes) = 12 S3 instances in the HAProxy’s  **backend** section of app-main.
 Let us consider this value of number of S3 instances per node as **N**.
-There are two procedures for HAproxy configuration, one without load balancer and the other with load balancer.
+There are two procedures for HAproxy configuration, one without external load balancer and the other with external load balancer.

-Perform the steps mentioned below to configure **N** if external load balancer (DNS RR) is not available.
+Perform the steps mentioned below to configure HAProxy if external load balancer (DNS RR) is not available.

 1. Open **/etc/haproxy/haproxy.cfg** from the active node, and navigate to the **backend app-main** section.

 2. Navigate to **backend app-main** section in haproxy.cfg, and locate S3 instance - **server s3-instance-1 0.0.0.0:28081 check maxconn 110**.
-Then, replace the 0.0.0.0 of all instances with the IP addresses (eth0) of the current node.
+Then, replace the 0.0.0.0 of all instances with the public data IP addresses  of the current node.

 3. Add N – 1 (4 – 1 = 3 for this case) like instances below this.
 In case of VM, if the number of S3 instances per node is 1, then this step and steps 7 & 8 must be skipped.